2 Days in Sofia

 Banya Bashi Mosque

-The Banya Bashi Mosque is the only functioning mosque in Sofia.
-It was completed in 1566 and is built over the natural springs in the city.
+The Banya Bashi Mosque is Sofia's only functioning mosque.
+It was completed in 1566 and is built over the city's natural springs.
 Banya Bashi means many springs.

-Our guide, Yana, expressed pride in the fact many people of different religions are able to thrive side by side without any problems in Sofia.
+Our guide, Yana, expressed pride in the fact that many people of different religions can thrive side by side without problems in Sofia.

-A reminder from another time, the National Assembly building housed the former Communist Head Quarters when it was completed in 1955.
+As a reminder from another time, the National Assembly building, completed in 1955, housed the former Communist Headquarters.
 The building is now mainly used for government offices.
 The architecture is quite distinctive and draws the eye.

 Rotunda of St. George

-It became a mosque under the Ottoman rule in the 16th century and the frescos were painted over.
+It became a mosque under Ottoman rule in the 16th century, and the frescoes were painted over.
 They were rediscovered and restored in the 20th century.

 Day 2

-The mosquitos followed us from Malta to Sofia and we woke up with new bites to prove it.
-Insect repellant and after-bite were on our shopping/to-do list.
+The mosquitoes followed us from Malta to Sofia, and we woke up with new bites to prove it.
+Insect repellent and after-bite were on our shopping/to-do list.

-Once on the road, one of the activities that can take up a considerable amount of time, but is often overlooked, is the process of planning the next move(s).
+During our travels, one activity that can take up a considerable amount of time but is often overlooked is planning the next move(s).

-This would also give us a chance to revisit some of the highlights from the walking tour the day before.
+This would also allow us to revisit some of the highlights from the walking tour the day before.
 We packed a lunch and headed out.

-There are some shady characters in this area, he said and went on to tell us he lived in Denmark for a while.
-We thanked him, kept walking, and noticed what he meant as we got closer to the station.
+He said there were some shady characters in this area and went on to tell us he had lived in Denmark for a while.
+We thanked him, kept walking, and noticed what he meant as we approached the station.

 We found the ticket window and ordered two tickets, Sofia to Skopje for the following morning, departure at 7 am.

 Make sure to have cash on hand in Sofia.
 The bus company declined our wish to pay by credit card.
-We did not have enough LEV, the local currency, but we were able to come up with €34.00, $38.75 for two tickets.
+We did not have enough LEV, the local currency, but we came up with €34.00, $38.75 for two tickets.
 Relief.

 A few minutes in, a homeless man spotted my camera held down to my side.
-I had no intentions to photograph him but he did not know this and flew up and started yelling at me; no photos, no photos.
+I had no intentions of photographing him, but he did not know this and flew up and started yelling at me: No photos, no photos.

-As we neared St. Alexander Nevski Cathedral we walked by a couple of schools just as recess began.
-Kids were everywhere and especially one group of teens stood out.
+As we neared St. Alexander Nevski Cathedral, we walked by a couple of schools just as recess began.
+Kids were everywhere, and one group of teens stood out.
 A young guy in a wheelchair had a hard time keeping up.
 One of his buddies circled back to help him along.
 What a wonderful gesture to witness.

-I spotted a couple of younger boys so engulfed in their iPhone games, they did not register being photographed.
-A scene that could have played out in Canada or many other countries for that matter.
-Everyday life.
+I spotted a couple of younger boys so engulfed in their iPhone games that they did not register being photographed.
+This scene could have played out in Canada or many other countries, for that matter.
+It was everyday life.

-A park bench by the cathedral served as our picnic table and after lunch, I snapped a few frames.
+A park bench by the cathedral served as our picnic table, and after lunch, I snapped a few frames.
 Our Airbnb host had suggested we grab a drink at the top-floor bar of the Sense Hotel.
-I was a bit skeptical but I am now a fan and suggest you do this when in Sofia.
+I was skeptical, but I am now a fan and suggest you do this in Sofia.

-The feature photo in this post was captured from the Sense Hotel.
-It is easy to forget that Sofia is located close to the mountains and from the top floor you notice right away.
+The first photo in this post was captured from the Sense Hotel.
+It is easy to forget that Sofia is close to the mountains, and you notice right away from the top floor.

-The Vitosha Mountain, 2,290 m, 7.513 ft, is located 45 minutes from the city.
-You also get a nice view of some of the main attractions in Sofia and the coffee at the Sense Hotel was splendid.
+Vitosha Mountain, 2,290 m, 7.513 ft, is 45 minutes from the city.
+From the Sense Hotel, you also get a nice view of some of Sofia's main attractions, and the coffee was splendid.

-When they were expanding the public subway network in Sofia, more archeological treasures were uncovered.
-Now there are exhibits and ruins you can visit and view as you walk through to catch your train.
-Very accessible public history.
+When the public subway network in Sofia was expanded, more archeological treasures were uncovered.
+Now, there are exhibits and ruins you can visit and view as you walk through to catch your train.
+This is very accessible public history.

-Back to the apartment for a few chores, laundry, photo editing, and prep for an early departure the following morning.
+We returned to the apartment for a few chores, laundry, photo editing, and to prepare for an early departure the following morning.

-We had our sight set on a cozy restaurant by our apartment but unfortunately, they did not accept credit cards and we did not want to take out more cash as we were leaving the next morning.
+We had our sights set on a cozy restaurant by our apartment, but unfortunately, they did not accept credit cards, and we did not want to take out more cash as we were leaving the next morning.
 Hence, we returned to “Agarta” for a second dinner and were not disappointed.

 Travel Day

-Our original plan was to take the metro to the bus station but as we approached the subway entrance there was a taxi waiting.
-We negotiated what I thought was a good estimate and we were on our way.
+Our original plan was to take the metro to the bus station, but as we approached the subway entrance, a taxi was waiting.
+We negotiated what I thought was a good estimate, and we were on our way.

-When we arrived at the bus station the meter read a lower fare than agreed upon.
-I tried to get the lower rate but the cab driver sternly insisted on the €7.00.
+When we arrived at the bus station, the meter read a lower fare than agreed upon.
+I tried to get the lower rate, but the cab driver sternly insisted on €7.00.
 I paid, shook my head, and headed for the bus.

 We need more practice with the taxi game.
-Some cities are so tricky when it comes to taxis.
-The language barrier becomes an issue.
+Some cities are tricky when it comes to taxis, and the language barrier becomes an issue.
 Some taxi drivers are good.
-They start the meter and you pay at the end.
-Some drivers just go, you cannot see a meter, and then what?
+They start the meter, and you pay at the end.
+Some drivers just go.
+You cannot see a meter, and then what?

 You try to get an estimate and suspect you may pay too much.
-Sometimes you negotiate the price but there is no meter to indicate if you were off the mark or not.
+Sometimes, you negotiate the price, but there is no meter to indicate whether you were off the mark or not.
 We always try to research fares before we hop in a cab so we have an idea of the cost.

 But things do not always go according to plan.
-When all the stars are aligned it plays out well.
-Nice cab, friendly driver, and a reasonable fare, in line with our expectations, which most often results in a tip.
+When all the stars are aligned, it plays out well.
+A nice cab, a friendly driver, and a reasonable fare meet our expectations, which most often results in a tip.

 Final Thoughts

-We are really happy we made a stop in Sofia.
-The weather was great, the food was awesome, and our Airbnb host was super-efficient.
+We are really happy we stopped in Sofia.
+The weather and food were great, and our Airbnb host was super-efficient.
 The Free Walking tour introduced us to a city we knew very little about.

-Obviously, there is so much more to Bulgaria and from what we experienced in Sofia we would not hesitate to come back and explore more.
+Obviously, there is so much more to Bulgaria, and based on what we experienced in Sofia, we would not hesitate to come back and explore more.

 Travel Tips

 The water is safe to drink.
-Sofia has many natural mineral springs and the water tastes okay as well.
+Sofia has many natural mineral springs, and the water also tastes okay.

 5050 Travelog Destinations